bettiolo/js-development-slides/oo-js.md

 Each topic is divided in vertical columns of slides.

-Let the arrows on the bottom-right corner be yout guide.
+Let the arrows on the bottom-right corner be your guide :)

 - - -